Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Methodology

+\begin{proposition} For any graph $G$, a coloring is $d$-hop unique if and only if it is a $(2d)$-hop coloring (equivalently, a proper coloring of $G^{2d}$). \end{proposition}

-(\emph{$\Leftarrow$}) Suppose the coloring is a $(2d)$-hop coloring.
-Then for any $v$ and any distinct $u,w\in N_d(v)$, we have $\mathrm{dist}(u,w)\le \mathrm{dist}(u,v)+\mathrm{dist}(v,w)\le d+d=2d$ by the triangle inequality.
-So $u$ and $w$ must have different colors.
-Thus each $N_d(v)$ is uniquely colored. \end{proof} Based on Proposition \ref{prop:dhop1}, we construct a $d$-hop unique coloring by performing a greedy algorithm to find a proper coloring of $G^{2d}$, depicted in Algorithm~\ref{alg:dhop-coloring}.
+Based on Proposition \ref{prop:dhop1}, we construct a $d$-hop unique coloring by performing a greedy algorithm to find a proper coloring of $G^{2d}$, depicted in Algorithm~\ref{alg:dhop-coloring}.
 Here, $\bot$ denotes the uncolored state, and BFS denotes Breadth-First Search.
 We sort the vertices of $G^{2d}$ in non-increasing degree order and apply greedy coloring accordingly, which empirically reduces the number of colors required.
 We have the following lemma.

-\begin{lemma} For any graph $G$, Algorithm~\ref{alg:dhop-coloring} constructs a $d$-hop unique coloring using at most $\Delta_{2d}+1$ colors in $\tilde{O}(|G^{2d}|)=\tilde{O}(|V|\cdot \Delta_{2d})$ time. \end{lemma}
+\begin{lemma} For any graph $G$, Algorithm~\ref{alg:dhop-coloring} constructs a $d$-hop unique coloring using at most $\Delta_{2d}+1$ colors in $\tilde{\Theta}(|G^{2d}|)=\tilde{O}(|V|\cdot \Delta_{2d}){\leq\tilde{O}(|V|^2)}$ time. \end{lemma}

-Lemma~\ref{lem:dhop2} implies that our Local-UID scheme can substantially reduce the number of identifiers: in constract to Global-UIDs assigning $|V|$ distinct identifiers, it requires only at most $\Delta_{2d}+1$ distinct colors.
+Lemma~\ref{lem:dhop2} implies that our Local-UID scheme can substantially reduce the number of identifiers: in contrast to Global-UIDs assigning $|V|$ distinct identifiers, it requires only at most $\Delta_{2d}+1$ distinct colors.
 The savings are particularly significant when $d$ is small and the graph is sparse.
-In Section \ref{sec:methodab} (see Table \ref{tab:ab2}) , we explicitly compare the number of identifiers required on ILP benchmarks.
+In Section \ref{sec:methodab} (see Table \ref{tab:ab2}) , we explicitly compare the number of identifiers required on ILP benchmarks. {\begin{remark}[Choosing the coloring radius in practice] In practice, the coloring radius $r$ can be chosen smaller than $2d$.
+Our expressivity result (Theorem \ref{thm:d-hop}) shows that choosing $r=2d$ is sufficient to recover the expressive power of Global-UIDs.
+This should be interpreted as a worst-case sufficiency guarantee, not a requirement for good empirical performance.
+In fact, a smaller radius $r<2d$ may already provide good distinguishability for a given task (see Remark \ref{remark:1-hop}), while using fewer colors, reducing the parameter cost of $\colorgnn$, and lowering the preprocessing overhead.
+We therefore regard $r$ as a practical hyperparameter controlling the tradeoff between local distinguishability and parsimony. \end{remark} }